zeebe-io/zeebe-cluster-testbench/README.md

 | `region`/`regionUUID` | name/UUID of the region for the cluster | `String` |
 | `sequentialTestParams` | Settings to parameterize the sequential test | `SequentialTestParameters` |

 The cluster parameters can either be specified using human-friendly names or machine-friendly UUIDs.
 Both are possible and the counterpart will be found as part of the process.
-The generation can be ommitted.
+The generation can be omitted.
 In that case the channel's default generation will be used.

 | Outputs | Description | Type |
 | ------- | ----------- | ---- |